carbon-design-system/sveld/README.md

   resolveModulePath: (component) => component.filePath,
 });
 ```

+A standalone parse can't read the files a component imports from, so some output the CLI and `generateBundle` produce is missing: a context whose `setContext` key is imported, the value of a prop default that names an imported `const`, the return type of a default that calls an imported function, and events dispatched by an imported helper (`wire(dispatch)`). `parseSvelteComponent` leaves these pending for the cross-file pass, which never runs here.
+Pass the result through `finalizeWithoutCrossFileResolution(parsed, { filePath })` to record a `sveld/cross-file-unresolved` warning for each one, naming the import (e.g. `` setContext key `keys.THEME` is imported from "./keys.js" ``), and to release the `sveld/event-no-source` warnings held back while a helper's events were unknown.
+It returns a new component and leaves the input unchanged.

 `ComponentParser` is stateful but reusable across parses — call `parseSvelteComponent` again on the same instance for the next component instead of constructing a new one each time.